-Russell Finex offered to test its Finex 22™ screening machine at the Izegem site in Belgium and, following positive results, Fremach purchased the unit.
+Russell Finex offered to test its Finex 22™ vibrating screen machine at the Izegem site in Belgium and, following positive results, Fremach purchased the unit.
 After installation, not only did they experience reduced production and lost product costs, but their standards for delivering high quality products are now reliably upheld, with far fewer finished products being rejected by quality control.

 Download the full article: Screening polyamide fibre particles at Fremach